-Use the mabl Jenkins Integration Plugin to automatically trigger specific environment or application plans to run as a build stage.
-This integration may be used in Jenkins freestyle as well as pipeline projects.
+Use the mabl Jenkins Plugin to automatically trigger mabl plans associated with a specific mabl environment and/or application to run as a build stage.

-Visit the plugin repo for the full details on the plugin, lodge issues, or fork and submit pull requests.
+Visit the plugin repo to get full details on the plugin, lodge issues, or fork and submit pull requests.

-Plugin results can be viewed in mabl or in the JUnit XML test output.
+You can view plugin results in mabl or in the JUnit XML test output.
 JUnit tests are output to the

 reports.xml file in your Jenkins build directory after the mabl tests complete.

 You can expose mabl test results in Jenkins using the Jenkins JUnit plugin:

 Run mabl testsaction to your build

 Publish JUnit test result reportpost-build action to your build

 Test report XMLsfield with